Sonal0409/SpringBoot_myPractice/readme.txt

 Select all the string and right click  sourcegetters and setters   select variables after id  finish

 Save the file and close

+Go to your Add book controller class
+@RestController
+public class AddBookResponseMSGControler {
+	@Autowired
+	LibraryRepository repository;
+	@PostMapping("/addBook")
+	public ResponseEntity<AddResponse> addBookImplementation(@RequestBody Library library)
+	{

+		library.setId(library.getIsbn()+library.getAisle());
+		repository.save(library);
+// Create an Object for Addresponse bean to get the methods

+		AddResponse ad = new AddResponse();
+		ad.setMsg("Book added successfully");
+		ad.setId(library.getIsbn()+library.getAisle());

+		// Now you have to create the repsonse mesaage and id objects using java and java bean
+		// but you have to send it to the user as JSON object
+		// for this use ResponseEntity object
+		// it will automatically convert the java mapping(Bean methods) to JSON and show to user
+		// ad here is response message and book id
+		// https status is repsonse code which is 201

+		return new ResponseEntity<AddResponse>(ad,HttpStatus.CREATED);

+		// ResponseEntity is a class in springboot that holds all your response
+		//and will display the desired response to user.
+		// start server and execute the code.

+		// output should look like
+		// "msg": "Book added successfully",
+	    //  "id": "nov20"
+}
+}

+Stop the server and start it again

+Go to postman
+In the request give new set of data now in the json body And send the request
+Request should be sent and response message should come

+this is a Scenario to check if the book already exisits or not. if it exists then give an error response.

+In real time we always want to put the business logic like how to create id To check if book exists or not in a seperate package and seperate class, seperate methods

+and in the contorller class we call those methods.

+	for this first create a new package service com.mypractice.service

+	// in the package create a class LibraryService

+package com.mypractice.service;

+public class LibraryService {

+}

+Now create logic method to generate id for DB entry of book Now add logic method to check if book is there or not.

+so here lets create  2 methods

+  --> buildId(needs 2 parameters : isbn and aisle number)

+//Step 2
+@Service
+public class LibraryService {

+//step 1
+	@Autowired
+	LibraryRepository repository;

+	public String buildId(String isbn, int aisle)
+	{
+		return isbn+aisle;

+	}

+Now go back to controller class and change the logic for buildid.
+Call the above method in the Libraryservice or ADDbook controller class

+	@Autowired
+	LibraryRepository repository;

+	@Autowired
+	LibraryService libraryService;

+@PostMapping("/addBookAlreadyexists")
+	public ResponseEntity<AddResponse> addBookImplementation(@RequestBody Library library)

+{

+		String id = libraryService.buildId(library.getIsbn(),library.getAisle());

+		AddResponse ad = new AddResponse();

+Now go to LibraryService.java class again

+Build next method, its return type is going to be boolean

+public boolean checkBookAlreadyexist(String id)
+	{
+		// Step1 : this method will take the id given by controller class and check
+		//if id exisits in db or not.
+// lib is an object we are creating.
+Optional is a collection here

+		Optional<Library> lib=repository.findById(id);

+		if(lib.isPresent())

+			return true;
+		else
+			return false;

+	}
+*****************************************
+Go back to controller class now

+Add following code for if condition

+if(!libraryService.checkBookAlreadyexist(id)) // this methods return true or false
+	    	 // if book doesnot exist..hence negation. then create the book as mentioned below.
+	     {
+	    library.setId(id);
+		repository.save(library);

+		// Create an Object for Addresponse bean to get the methods

+		ad.setMsg("Book added successfully");
+		ad.setId(id);
+        return new ResponseEntity<AddResponse>(ad,HttpStatus.CREATED);

+	}
+	     else
+	     {
+	    	 ad.setMsg("Book already Exists");
+	    	 ad.setId(id);

+	    	 return new ResponseEntity<AddResponse>(ad,HttpStatus.ACCEPTED);

+	    	 // httpstatus accepted is 202, response is like request accepted

+	     }

+This is a negative scenarios

+Lets test is now

+Start the server again

+Go to poastman

+Same request POSt

+Change data  positive scenario
+It will add book
+Given positive response

+__> now send the same request again..should give message it exisits

+After the service class is ready.. you call those methods in controller class..